-- The injured employee is not charged for the first three days of absence.
+- The injured employee is not charged for the first three days of absence following the injury.
 If the injury prevents the employee from working for more than three days, then whichever pay option they have chosen (using their sick or annual leave or receiving Workers Comp pay) will go into effect.

 - When the injured employee is ready to return to work, s/he must submit to the HR Office a Return to Work Notice.

-Those with questions about filing Workers Comp claims at Shepherd University should phone the HR Office at 304-876-5299.
+Those with questions about filing Workers Comp claims at Shepherd University should contact the HR Office at 304-876-5299.